mesosphere/dcos-docs-site/pages/1.13/security/ent/hardening/index.md

 Your cluster will become more secure as you move from `permissive` to `strict` [security modes](/1.13/security/ent/#security-modes).
 However, there are a number of settings that you can modify independently of your security mode to increase the security of your cluster.

-- Ensure the network is setup according to the information for [securing your cluster](/1.13/administering-clusters/securing-your-cluster/).
+- Ensure that the network is set up according to the information for [securing your cluster](/1.13/administering-clusters/securing-your-cluster/).

 - <a name="secure-flag"></a>Set the [`auth_cookie_secure_flag`](/1.13/installing/production/advanced-configuration/configuration-reference/#auth-cookie-secure-flag-enterprise) to `true`.